-The Best Probiotic for Men: How to Choose
+The Best Probiotics for Men: How to Choose

 Quick answer: There is no universal “best probiotic for men.”
 Probiotic benefits are strain-specific and dose-dependent, and a healthy gut's makeup varies widely between individuals.
 The best one for you is the one whose named strains match your gut and your goal — which is why a targeted formula beats a generic “men's” multi-strain jar.